Gould family

 The Gould family is a wealthy American family that came to prominence in the late 19th century.
-The family's fortune was primarily earned through a railroad empire built by Jason "Jay" Gould, a notorious "robber baron" during the Gilded Age.
-At its height, this network comprised the Denver & Rio Grande, Missouri Pacific, Wheeling & Lake Erie, Wabash, Texas Pacific, Western Maryland and International-Great Northern railroads among others.
-By the early 20th century, the Goulds lost control over virtually all these railroads largely due to mismanagement by Jay's son, George Jay Gould.
-Despite losing the source of much of their wealth, subsequent generations of the family continued to be involved in business, philanthropy, and politics.
+The family's fortune was primarily earned by Jason "Jay" Gould, a notorious railroad tycoon and "robber baron" during the Gilded Age.
+Despite losing much of their wealth over time, subsequent generations of the family continued to be involved in business, philanthropy, and politics.